Articles

 The Eight Principles That Demand Data Lineage Proof

-While all 14 principles benefit from good data lineage, regulatory guidance makes it explicitly mandatory for eight:
+While 11 of the 14 principles benefit from good data lineage, regulatory guidance makes it explicitly mandatory for eight:

 • Principle 2 (Data Architecture): Demonstrate integrated data architecture through documented lineage flows